 The Commissioner is authorized to determine and use software needed to count all ballots of the elections according to Instant-Runoff Voting.

-The Commissioner shall ensure that no speech, advertisement, or any other related activity pertaining to the current election and its respective races occurs inside the ASUW Office Suite or at official ASUW functions, other than those sponsored and conducted by the ASUW Elections Commission.
+The Commissioner shall ensure that no speech, advertisement, or any other related activity pertaining to the current election and its respective races occurs inside the ASUW Office or at official ASUW functions, other than those sponsored and conducted by the Elections Commission.

 The Commissioner will ensure that all candidates adhere to the Elections Code.